"I am here to bring people to their mothers;

 --- Amber Tamm Canty

 As a young girl in Brooklyn, Amber always craved more nature in her life.
-As she grew up she never found any opportunities to be in nature and was lost as to how to find ways as her family had been in the concrete jungle for generations.
-But 4 years ago, her father murdered her mother which resulted in her spending time in silence, she spent 2 months not talking.
-Towards the end of the 2nd month, she finally went outside and bought $1000 worth of plants at the flower district in Manhattan,NY.
+As she grew up she never could seem to find any opportunities to be in nature and was lost as to how to find ways, as her family had been in the concrete jungle for generations.
+But 5 years ago, her father murdered her mother, a shocking trauma which changed her whole life.
+This grief resulted in her spending time in silence.
+Towards the end of her silence, she finally went outside with the intention of bringing more nature into her life.
+Her time in silence helped her realize that when she layed her mother’s body in the earth, the earth literally became her mother.
+This resulted in her bringing home a $1000 worth of plants.
+These plants became her allies, from them she received clear ways to heal and grow.
 It was at this very moment that she found her voice, her passion + her future.
-It was then that she declared that she would not spend her life in an office setting, surrounded by 4 walls but instead immersed in nature.
-It was then she knew momma earth would always guide + support her.
-Amber's life is a testament of the strong, healing power of mother earth.
+It was then that she declared that she would not spend her life in an office setting, surrounded by 4 walls but instead immersed in nature as much as possible.
+It was then she knew Momma Earth would always guide + support her.